colbycannizzaro/MIST4610GroupProject1/README.md

 ## Database Information:
-Data Base Information: Name of the database: ns_F25MIST4610_62755_Group5
+1. Name of the database: ns_F25MIST4610_62755_Group5
+2. Each query has been bookmarked in the database as a stored procedure for easy execution and grading.
+Stored procedures follow the naming convention TP_Qx where x corresponds to the query number.
+For example:
+CALL TP_Q1();